ozyurtf/io-scheduler/README.md

 #### Communication ####
 The IO devices that are used for the **communication between the computers and remote devices** (?) can be grouped under this category.
 An example of these devices might be **modems** or **digital line servers (?)**

-Aside from these, IO devices can be grouped under two categories depending on how they process the information: **block devices** and **character devices**.
+Aside from these, depending on how they process the information, we can group the IO devices under two categories: **block devices** and **character devices**.

 **Block devices**, for example, **store** the **information in units that are fixed-size**.
 And **these fixed-size units are called blocks**.
 The **size** of these blocks is **predetermined** (e.g., 512 bytes).
 Even if only a small portion of data is needed, the **whole block** that consists that portion is retrieved. **Each** of these **blocks** has a **unique address**.
 And these **addresses** **identify** the **location of these blocks on the IO device**.
 Through this way, blocks can be accessed.